-What Does "Pending" Sale Mean?
+What Does “Pending” Sale Mean in Real Estate?

 If you’ve spent any amount of time perusing real estate listings, then you’re probably well aware that a home can be characterized numerous ways outside of just its physical features.

 Often times, buyers get their hopes up when they see a home is for sale but later discover that the home is in “pending,” “contingent” or “active under contract” status.